IXPE Detection of Polarized X-rays from Magnetars and Photon Mode Conversion at QED Vacuum Resonance: Abstract

 \section{Abstract}

-{\bf \fontfamily{phv}\selectfont The recent observation of the anomalous X-ray pulsar 4U 0142+61 by the Imaging X-ray Polarimetry Explorer (IXPE) opened up a new avenue to study magnetars, neutron stars endowed with superstrong magnetic fields ($B\gtrsim 10^{14}$~G).
-The detected polarized X-rays exhibit an intriguing 90$^\circ$ linear polarization swing from low photon energies ($E\lesssim 4$~keV) to high photon energies ($E\gtrsim 5.5$~keV).
-We show that this swing can be naturally explained by photon polarization mode conversion at the vacuum resonance in the magnetar atmosphere; the resonance arises from the combined effects of plasma-induced birefringence and QED-induced vacuum birefringence in strong magnetic fields, and the mode conversion is analogous to the MSW effect for neutrino oscillations.
-This explanation suggests that the atmosphere of 4U 0142 be composed of partially ionized heavy elements (such as Fe), and the surface magnetic field be comparable or less than $10^{14}$~G, consistent with the dipole field inferred from the measured spindown.
-It also implies that the spin axis of 4U 0142+61 is aligned with its velocity direction.}
+{\bf \fontfamily{phv}\selectfont The recent observations of the anomalous X-ray pulsars 4U 0142+61 and 1RXS J170849.0-400910 by the Imaging X-ray Polarimetry Explorer (IXPE) opened up a new avenue to study magnetars, neutron stars endowed with superstrong magnetic fields ($B\gtrsim 10^{14}$~G).
+The detected polarized X-rays from 4U 0142+61 exhibit a 90$^\circ$ linear polarization swing from low photon energies ($E\lesssim 4$~keV) to high energies ($E\gtrsim 5.5$~keV).
+We show that this swing can be explained by photon polarization mode conversion at the vacuum resonance in the magnetar atmosphere; the resonance arises from the combined effects of plasma-induced birefringence and QED-induced vacuum birefringence in strong magnetic fields.
+This explanation suggests that the atmosphere of 4U 0142 be composed of partially ionized heavy elements, and the surface magnetic field be comparable or less than $10^{14}$~G, consistent with the dipole field inferred from the measured spindown.
+It also implies that the spin axis of 4U 0142+61 is aligned with its velocity direction.
+The polarized X-rays from 1RXS J170849.0-400910 do not show such $90^\circ$ swing, consistent with magnetar atmospheric emission with $B\gtrsim 5\times 10^{14}$~G.}

+{\bf Significance Statement:} The recent detections of polarized X-rays from magnetars have opened up a new avenue to study magnetars, neutron stars endowed with superstrong magnetic fields.
+The detected polarization signals are intriguing, and can be explained by a novel QED vacuum resonance effect -- an effect that is analogous to MSW neutrino oscillation that operates in the Sun and similar level-crossing phenomena in other areas of sciences.